EmiLyGal/TinyTots_website/README.md

 - I want to easily find information on courses, prices and dates
 - I want to look for accreditation from authorities, for recommendations from other parents,
 - I want to have a possibility of getting in contact with company if I have any doubts or questions.

+#### 2. As a returning visitor:
+- I want to easily find available courses and groups, commence dates,
+- I want to find community links,
+- I want to sign up on course without further hassle of calling,
+- I want to have a gift option when I buy course